Jacksonville Tea Men: American Soccer League and United Soccer League (1983-84)

 The 1984 USL season kicked off in May.
 The team brought back Ringo Cantillo (who had played with the Tea Men in the NASL days) and about half of the 1983 championship roster, but they were unable to replicate the success of the previous year.
-The 1984 squad finished last in the league's Southern Division with an 11-13 record and missed the playoffs.
+The 1984 squad finished last in the league's Southern Division with an 11–13 record and missed the playoffs.
 They also continued to struggle financially.
 Despite league-wide measures to control costs such as a tight salary cap and a schedule heavy on regional play to reduce travel expenses, USL owners were still losing money.
-Last-ditch negotiations took place in February of 1985 to salvage some form of professional outdoor soccer by merging the handful of teams from the USL that were not completely insolvent with the last few NASL teams that were interested in carrying on, but these were called off without an agreement on March 5th.
+Last-ditch negotiations took place in February 1985 to salvage some form of professional outdoor soccer by merging the handful of teams from the USL that were not completely insolvent with the last few NASL teams that were interested in carrying on, but these were called off without an agreement on March 5th.
 Facing a tax lien from the IRS, Krieg was forced to close down the Jacksonville Tea Men once and for all.